CanaryZen/ZeroOS/README.txt

 #          IP/IPIFY (ONLINE)               THE IP/IPIFY MODULE FOR ADVANCHE ZEROOS
 #          USER/USERNAME                   CHANGES CURRENT USERNAME TO NEW USERNAME FOR ADVANCHE ZEROOS
 #          PSWD/PASSWORD                   CHANGES CURRENT PASSWORD TO NEW PASSWORD FOR ADVANCHE ZEROOS
-#          RESET (ONLINE)                  RESETS THE ENTIRE OPERATING SYSTEM OF ADVANCHE ZEROOS
 #          ABOUT/SYSTEM                    SHOWS ABOUT FOR ADVANCHE ZEROOS
 #          ADMIN/ADMINISTRATOR (USER)      ENABLES/DISABLES ADMINISTRATOR MODE FOR ADVANCHE ZEROOS
 #          LOGOFF                          LOGS OFF USER ACCOUNT FOR ADVANCHE ZEROOS